-In the Fall of 2022, NYJTL will launch the Scholar Athlete Program (“SAP”).
-This program will provide its participants with in-depth tennis and education instruction as well as college preparedness and will create the pathway to college that we believe can change the life trajectory for many NYC youth.
+In the Fall of 2022, NYJTL launched the Scholar Athlete Program.
+This program provides its participants with in-depth tennis and education instruction as well as college preparedness and will create the pathway to college that we believe can change the life trajectory for many NYC youth.
 The Scholar Athlete Program will replace the Intensive Training Program.

 The Scholar Athlete Program will have a halo effect on all of NYJTL’s tennis and education program offerings, and will serve as NYJTL’s flagship program and will highlight the significant benefits of providing greater frequency and depth of services to highly engaged students.

-SAP will provide students in grades 3-12 with academic support and top-flight tennis instruction, with the goal of 100% high school graduation and college entrance as the baseline for success to create socioeconomic mobility.
-The program will launch in the Fall 2022 with 60 students and expand to 100 within four years.
+This program provides students in grades 3-12 with academic support and top-flight tennis instruction, with the goal of 100% high school graduation and college entrance as the baseline for success to create socioeconomic mobility.
+The program will expand to 100 within four years.

 Academic and College Support